-During the screening process it has been confirmed that among the small mammal species, i.e. Red foxes and rats are reported in the surrounding sub-project area.
+During the screening process it has been confirmed that among the small mammal species i. e.
+Red foxes and rats are reported in the surrounding sub-project area.
 Snakes and lizards also inhabit.
-All recorded species are Least Concern (LC) by IUCN red list.
-A few photos of subproject area fauna hasve been depicted in Figure - 6.
+The same has been depicted in Figure 8.